 Step 3: Tap About

-- Choose About at the top of the menu.
+- Select About at the top of the menu.

-- This section contains your iPad’s model name, model number, and serial number.
+- This section includes your tablet computer model name, model number, and serial number.

 Step 4: Locate Model Number

-- Use this number to identify the generation and release year of your iPad.
+- Enter this number to identify the age and release year of your iPad.

-Apple regularly updates its devices, so here’s the latest list of iPad generations and their release years.
-This table helps answer how old is my iPad at a glance:
+Apple regularly revises its devices, so here’s the latest list of iPad generations and their release years.
+This table helps answer How Old Is My iPad at a glance:

 Standard iPad